-- (5) The findings from the investigation by an investigating officer will be presented in writing to a Vice-Principal, who will determine one of the following courses of action: - (a) to amend or set aside the decision; - (b) to set aside the original decision and refer the case back to the department for reconsideration; - (c) to confirm the decision; - (d) to convene an Appeals Committee under the Section 9 (6) of these regulations to investigate the matter further through a formal hearing. - (6) The Appeals Committee will comprise the Vice-Principal as Chair and two other members of academic staff from departments or schools in which the student has not studied, whose role will be to advise the Vice-Principal.
+- (6) The Appeals Committee will comprise Senior Vice-Principal (Education) or nominee as Chair and two other members of academic staff from departments or schools in which the student has not studied, whose role will be to advise a Senior Vice-Principal or nominee.
 The investigating officer shall be responsible for setting the date and place of the hearing, for notifying members of the Committee and the student of the arrangements, and for sending copies of all relevant documentation to members of the Committee and the student in advance.
 The Appeals Committee may invite one or more representatives from the student's department or school to attend all or part of the hearing for the purpose of answering questions.
 The student may be accompanied by another student or member of staff of the College to assist in presenting his/her case, otherwise the hearing will be conducted in private. - (7) A student who wishes to abandon or withdraw an appeal at any stage must inform the investigating officer in writing.
-The investigating officer will then determine how to proceed, taking account of the available evidence and the matters raised by the student in the appeal. - (8) The investigating officer will inform the student in writing of the Vice-Principal's decision and the reasons for it, as well as the student's right to request that the decision be reviewed by the Office of the Independent Adjudicator for Higher Education.
+The investigating officer will then determine how to proceed, taking account of the available evidence and the matters raised by the student in the appeal.